OIT - Knowledge Base

 - The CCE Committee reports to the Provost.
 At least once each year, the committee will report to the Faculty Senate and the Provost on progress and issues related to the CCE.
 Appeals of CCE Committee decisions are directed to the Provost for final action.

-M. Clarkson University Common Book Project Committee
+I. Clarkson University Convocation and Keynote Speech Project Committee

-N. Campus Forest Task Force
+J. Campus Forest Task Force

-(President) Provides a collaborative structure and authority to manage Clarkson forested and natural areas to maximize biological diversity, recreation, and a common Clarkson land
+(President) Provides a collaborative structure and authority to manage Clarkson forested and natural areas to maximize biological diversity, recreation, and a common Clarkson land aesthetic.

 The committee will help develop, implement and maintain projects and plans for land stewardship, for example: